sketchplugins/plugin-directory/README.md

 - [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
 - [Above the Fold by Visualeyes](https://www.visualeyes.design/tools/above-the-fold), by VisualEyes: Mark your designs with a layer that indicates where is the Above the Fold portion.
-- [Abstract Branches](https://abstract.com/branches), by Abstract: Abstract Branches lets you manage, version, and document your designs in one place
+- [Abstract](https://abstract.com), by Abstract: Abstract lets you manage, version, and document your designs in one place
 - [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
 - [AEIconizer](https://github.com/tadija/aeiconizer), by Marko Tadić: iOS icon generator plugin for Bohemian Coding Sketch app.
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects